 - Verify If your business is covered by Privacy Act Law

-- In case your activity is compelled to follow Privacy Act Law search for a secure document destruction mechanism.
+- In case your activity is compelled to follow the Privacy Act Law search for a secure document destruction mechanism.